Sam Wetzel

-Robert Lewis Wetzel (October 6, 1930 – January 20, 2022) was a retired United States Army lieutenant general.
+Robert Lewis Wetzel (October 6, 1930 – January 20, 2022) was a United States Army lieutenant general.

 Education

-Robert Lewis "Sam" Wetzel, of Clarksburg, West Virginia, graduated high school in 1948 and was planning to attend Purdue University and a career as an engineer.
-A recently approved candidate for the United States Military Academy at West Point dropped out, and Wetzel ended up being his replacement.
+Robert Lewis "Sam" Wetzel, of Clarksburg, West Virginia, graduated from high school in 1948 and was planning to study engineering at Purdue University.
+Instead he chose the opportunity to attend the United States Military Academy at West Point.

 Wetzel earned a B.S. degree from the Military Academy in 1952 and an M.B.A. degree from George Washington University in 1966.
 He graduated from the Infantry School Advanced Course in 1959, the Air Command and Staff School in 1966 and the Army War College in 1970.

 Military service

 Wetzel was commissioned from West Point in 1952 as an infantry officer.
 He was immediately deployed to the Korean War, where he saw action as a company commander.

 In 1961, Captain Wetzel was the aide of Major General William Westmoreland, then Superintendent of the United States Military Academy.
 He also commanded a mechanized infantry company in Germany.

 Lieutenant Colonel Wetzel was deployed to South Vietnam in 1968 as the commander of the 4th Battalion, 31st Infantry Regiment (United States), the "Polar Bears".
 After an enemy bullet nicked him on the forehead, he declined a Purple Heart, judging the wound too insignificant to mention, despite the fact that it left him with a permanent scar.

 Returning from the front, Wetzel eventually married an American Vietnam widow with five young children.
 He was promoted to colonel and soon assumed command of a brigade in Fort Carson, Colorado.
 In 1975, he was promoted to brigadier general and sent to West Germany.

 He then began a rapid ascent.
 He was given command of the First Infantry Division (forward) in Goppingen, West Germany.
 When this command concluded, the commander of all European and American forces in Europe, General Alexander Haig, then personally pinned Wetzel's second star on him.

 From 1978-79, Wetzel served as Haig's chief-of-staff in Belgium.
 Just before Wetzel's arrival at Haig's office, the Soviets had deployed their SS-20 theater nuclear missiles in eastern Europe.
 This upset the entire balance of NATO deterrence and Western security.
 During this year together, Haig, Wetzel and the rest of the staff crafted what became the West's strategic response - deployment in western Europe of the Pershing II missiles, which could hit Moscow in the event of war, allowing only minutes for the Soviets to react.
 During the next four years domestic political battles began in NATO countries as to whether the Pershing II missiles would actually be deployed.